Scoring in association football: Rules

 Rules concerning goal scoring are described in Law 10 of the Laws of the Game:

 As with other cases of the ball travelling out of the field of play, all of the ball must cross all of the line, otherwise play continues.
 A goal is credited to the team attacking the goal scored upon, regardless of which team actually caused the ball to enter the goal.
 A ball entering a goal from the action of a player defending that goal is called an own goal.

 If the ball hits the frame of the goal and remains in play, play continues.
 Goals can be scored going in off the goal frame.

-Even if serious foul play unambiguously prevents a goal from being scored, the referee cannot award a goal unless the ball enters the goal as described above; i.e., there is no provision for awarding a goal akin to the penalty try in rugby football or the goaltending offence in basketball (although such a provision did once exist, as described below).
+Even if serious foul play unambiguously prevents a goal from being scored, the referee cannot award a goal unless the ball enters the goal as described above; i.e., there is no provision for awarding a goal akin to the awarded goal in ice hockey, the penalty try in rugby football, or the goaltending offence in basketball (although such a provision did once exist, as described below).

 A goal cannot be scored directly from a dropped ball, indirect free kick or a throw-in.
 Should the ball go into the opponents' goal from these without first being touched by another player, play is restarted with a goal kick.
-A player cannot score an own goal directly from any restart of play (other than a penalty kick); in that case a corner kick would be awarded.
+A player cannot score an own goal directly from any restart of play (other than, theoretically, a penalty kick); in that case a corner kick would be awarded.
 Both of these situations, especially the latter, are exceedingly rare.

-As a result of rule-changes introduced in 2019, it is not possible to score an attacking goal with the hands or arm.
-If a goalkeeper throws the ball directly into the opponent's goal from his/her own penalty area, no goal is awarded: instead a goal-kick is awarded to the defending side.
+As a result of rule changes introduced in 2019, it is not possible to score an attacking goal with the hands or arm.
+If a goalkeeper throws the ball directly into the opponent's goal from his/her own penalty area, no goal is awarded; instead a goal-kick is awarded to the defending side.
+In practice such a situation is improbable given the distances involved, but this can occur in variations of the sport where the Laws are adapted to play on a smaller area.
 If the ball goes directly into the opponent's goal from the hands or arm of a player in any other circumstances, the handling is penalised as a handball offence (even if it was unintentional, or would otherwise have been legal).
 It remains possible to score an own goal with the hands or arm.

+The 2019 rule changes also provided that a goal cannot be scored if the ball enters either goal directly after touching a match official; a dropped ball is awarded if this occurs.

 If a player or team official is illegally on the field of play when that person's team scores a goal, the goal is disallowed, with a direct free kick being awarded to the opposing side.

 After a goal is scored, play is restarted with a kick-off by the side which conceded the goal.